 - Don't Think, Feel: What Camille urges Stéphane to do.

-- Driven to Suicide: Lachaume, Maxime and Stéphane's former teacher is dying from an unamed illness, and asks to be put out of his misery because of the pain.
+- Driven to Suicide: Lachaume, Maxime and Stéphane's former teacher is dying from an unnamed illness, and asks to be put out of his misery because of the pain.

-- For the Evulz / It Amused Me: Possible reasons for Stéphane screwing with Camille's feeling.
+- For the Evulz / It Amused Me: Possible reasons for Stéphane screwing with Camille's feelings.

-- Freudian Excuse: Averted, Stéphane rebutes Camille for trying to find some hidden explanation for being what he is.Stéphane: What do you want?
+- Freudian Excuse: Played With, Stéphane rebukes Camille for trying to find some hidden explanation for being what he is.Stéphane: What do you want?
 Some childhood trauma?
 Some sexual frustration?
 Some disappointment regarding my vocation?

-- Ice King: Stéphane, probably one of the best male example of the trop.
+- Ice King: Stéphane, probably one of the best male example of the trope.
 Overlaps with Empty Shell.

 - Loners Are Freaks: Averted for the most part.
-Yes most of Stéphane's friends acknowledge that he's not like everyone else and while some of them dislike him for his indifferent front, none of them seem to shame him for his lonely lifestyle.
+Most of Stéphane's friends acknowledge that he's not like everyone else and while some of them dislike him for his indifferent front, none of them seem to shame him for his lonely lifestyle.

-- Mad Love: Camille becomes obsessed with Stéphane to the point that her playing is alternatively lessened or bested whether she feels Stéphane reciprocates her feeling or not.
-She also confess that she desires him and wants to sleep with him on their first "date" despite not being the kind of thing she usually does.
+- Mad Love: Camille becomes obsessed with Stéphane to the point that her playing is alternatively lessened or bested whether she feels Stéphane reciprocates her feelings or not.
+She also confesses that she desires him and wants to sleep with him right away despite it not being the kind of thing she usually does.

-- Oblivious to Love: Stéphane, or at least he pretends to.
+- Oblivious to Love: Stéphane, or at least he pretends to be.

-- Rejected Apology: Played With, Stéphane doesn't actually apologize (he explicitely says that he didn't come for this) but Camille rebukes him anyway.
+- Rejected Apology: Played With, Stéphane doesn't actually apologize (he explicitly says that he didn't come for this) but Camille rebukes him anyway.